fkaiser/pingpong_tracker/README.md

 `python motion_tracker.py  <path to folder with frames> --method hough`

+Please note, you can supply the option `--frame_period <frame period in seconds>` if you do not have the time difference file available.
+Algorithm assume then constant time differences between frames.

 As an example of the circular hough tracker in the image below the green circle respectively the red dot show the estimated circle respectively the mid point of the circle.

 ![hough](images_README/hough_tracker.png)